damhau/azdo-pipeline-explorer/README.md

 ## Features

+- View the project in Azure DEvops with a optional filter
 - View the last 20 build pipelines in Azure DevOps.
 20 is the default settings but it is customizable.
 - Display each pipeline stage as a hierarchy in a Vs Code treeview.
 - Display detailed pipeline logs by clicking on pipeline items.